 Sankey Bridge Industrial Estate

 Every year around 5,000 people in the UK die from health issues related to asbestos, which can be present in any building constructed or refurbished before 2000.
-Asbestos should only be removed by licenced specialists such as CRS, however, removing it is disruptive and hazardous, especially if the material is in a bad condition.
+Asbestos should only be removed by licensed specialists, such as Complete Roofing Systems, but removing it is disruptive and hazardous, especially if the material is in a bad condition.
 In fact, it may be deemed safer to leave asbestos in situ.

 At Sankey Bridge, it was decided that the existing 500sqm asbestos roof should be encapsulated and over clad with insulated steel sheeting.
-This approach would avoid a dangerous removal operation, while allowing the tenant to keep working, and would provide enhanced insulation.
-Also, the warranty for overcladding was the same for stripping and re-sheeting the building, but at a much-reduced cost.
+This approach avoided a dangerous removal operation, while allowing the tenant to keep working, and provided enhanced insulation.
+The warranty for overcladding was the same as for stripping and re-sheeting the building, but at a much-reduced cost.

 Health and safety was paramount

-Not only did the team have to carefully manage working around the asbestos sheeting, following the Health and Safety at Work Act and HSG33 at all times, but safety netting had to be installed under the roof to protect both CRS operatives and building occupants.
+Not only did our team have to carefully manage working around the asbestos sheeting, always following the Health and Safety at Work Act and HSG33, but safety netting had to be installed under the roof to protect both our operatives and the building occupants.